agentlang-ai/agentlang-docs/docs/modelling-steps.md

 # Modelling in 3-Steps

-This document gives a short description of the basic steps involved in modelling a business application in Fractl.
+This document gives a short description of the basic steps involved in modelling a business application in Agentlang.
-Please keep in mind that these steps are not design recipes, but are intended to show the common tasks involved in developing a Fractl model.
-In practice, a Fractl application evolves over many iterative cycles of design, experimentation, implementation and testing.
+Please keep in mind that these steps are not design recipes, but are intended to show the common tasks involved in developing a Agentlang model.
+In practice, a Agentlang application evolves over many iterative cycles of design, experimentation, implementation and testing.

 ## Step 1 - Define Entities and Their Relationships

 Entities are the "actors" involved in the business process.
 Entities do not exist in isolation, but are related to other entities in complex ways.
-Fractl allow these relationships to be intuitively expressed in the model.
+Agentlang allow these relationships to be intuitively expressed in the model.

 For example, in the model of a "library", you can think of a few basic entities like the library itself, books and members.
 Books are contained in libraries.
 A member is related to a library via her membership, and she can checkout books.
-These data structures and their inter-relationships can be represented in Fractl as:
+These data structures and their inter-relationships can be represented in Agentlang as:

 ```clojure
 (component :Library.Core)